 1972: The self-titled fourth and final album by the Jeff Beck Group was released.
 It was the group’s second album with the line up of Jeff Beck, Bobby Tench, Clive Chaman, Max Middleton and Cozy Powell, and was produced by Steve Cropper.

-1975: James Taylor’s sixth LP Gorilla was released.
+1975: James Taylor released his sixth studio album, Gorilla.
 The LP later rose to #6 on the Billboard pop chart.

 1975: To promote their upcoming North American tour, the Rolling Stones performed on top of a flatbed truck as it drove down Fifth Avenue in Manhattan.

-1976: Led Zeppelin started two weeks at #1 on the Billboard pop chart with Presence, the group’s fifth album to top the chart.
+1976: Led Zeppelin started two weeks at #1 on the Billboard pop chart with Presence, the group’s seventh studio album and fifth to top the chart.

 1977: The Clash kicked off their White Riot Tour in Guildford, England.
 The Jam, the Slits, The Buzzcocks, Subway Sect, and The Prefects all joined in the chaotic tour that took the punk package across Europe.